-The audit committee consists of the following members of the Board: Messrs.
+As of December 31, 2011, the audit committee consisted of the following members of the Board: Messrs.
 Mark E. Tomkins (chairman), Barbara M. Baumann, C. Scott Hobbs and Steve A. Nordaker.
-Our Board has determined that Mr. Tomkins qualifies as an "audit committee financial expert."
-Additionally, our Board has determined that each member of the audit committee, including Mr. Tomkins, is "financially literate" under the requirements of the NYSE.
-Our Board has also determined that all four members of the audit committee are independent under current NYSE independence requirements and SEC rules.
+Our Board determined that Mr. Tomkins qualified as an "audit committee financial expert."
+Additionally, our Board determined that each member of the audit committee, including Mr. Tomkins, was "financially literate" under the requirements of the NYSE.
+Our Board also determined that all four members of the audit committee were independent under current NYSE independence requirements and SEC rules.
 The audit committee operates under a written charter adopted by our Board.
 A copy of this charter is available at www.cvrenergy.com and is available in print to any stockholder who requests it by writing to CVR Energy, Inc., at 2277 Plaza Drive, Suite 500, Sugar Land, Texas 77479, Attention: Senior Vice President, General Counsel and Secretary.